axelwehner/c5-MobileDetectHelper/README.md

 # c5-MobileDetectHelper

-This Helper helps you to serverside detect mobile devices in your concrete5 templates.
+This Helper allows you to serverside detect mobile devices in your concrete5 templates.
 It is completly based on the PHP class "[PHP Mobile Detect](http://mobiledetect.net/)" by Serban Ghita and Victor Stanciu.
 I just added a few lines of code, so that you can easily load and use it in your concrete5 templates.

 ## Installation